NathanielSunday/LevelPlus/README.md

 and 1 gold/platinum bar.

 ### Linkies
-Bugs, suggestions, or want to interact with the developer(s)?
+- Bugs, suggestions, or want to interact with the developer(s)?
 Click here: https://discord.gg/zAWaHEyAA6

-If you'd like to support me, buy me a ko-fi? https://ko-fi.com/poctordepper
+- If you'd like to support me, buy me a ko-fi? https://ko-fi.com/poctordepper

-I've also got a Patreon, but not much is done with it: https://www.patreon.com/poctordepper5446
+- I've also got a Patreon, but not much is done with it: https://www.patreon.com/poctordepper5446

-Check out what I'm working on here: https://trello.com/b/jAdgFhfR/level

 ## Credits
-### Bitwiser consists of PoctorDepper and Bidrum.
+### Bitwiser consists of Nathaniel Sunday (PoctorDepper) and William Venables (Bidrum).
 Specific credits, however, go to:

 #### Development
-- PoctorDepper: UI, netcode, and general backend
-- TheAshenWolf: extensibility and abstraction
-- MarauderKnight3: early version commands, which has since been modified out
-- LanToaster: early config edition, which has since been modified out
-- Bidrum: Programming Support

-#### Graphics
-- PoctorDepper: general UI
-- MarauderKnight3: insignia sprites
+- Nathaniel Sunday
+- William Venables
+- Open-source small-mods: TheAshenWolf, MarauderKnight3, LanToaster
+- Insignia sprites: MarauderKnight3